cpjobling/eg-247-textbook/labs/lab02/index.md

 ### Checking the submitted work

-On Monday 2nd March, you should receive notification that the submissions of two of your colleagues are available for peer assessment.
+On Monday 27th February, you should receive notification that the submissions of two of your colleagues are available for peer assessment.
 This notification will arrive by email (if you have your Canvas notifications turned on) or via the inbox on Canvas or the Canvas Student App.

 To perform an assessment, you will need access to MATLAB.
 If you have problems running any files that are submitted, please note this in your feedback.